 5-gallon Bucket Gardens and Accessibility

 These burlap planter sleeves generally last about 1 season.
-I’ve made them a few springs, and by each October, they’ve begun aging and it’s time to tear them away from the bucket and compost the burlap covers.
+I’ve made them a few springs, and by each October, they begin to show age.
+Recycling them is easy, I tear them away from the bucket and compost the burlap covers.
 They’ve been fun and easy to make, and the 5-gallon bucket provides an interesting shape for pairing with more traditional shaped planters.